Outright Gift or Bargain Sale

 Related use property—e.g., a piece of artwork donated to an art museum—is deductible at the full fair market value.
 Any other property is deemed nonrelated use property and the deduction would be limited to the lesser of fair market value or your tax basis in the property.

 If the federal income tax charitable deduction claimed for a gift of tangible personal property exceeds $5,000, you must obtain an appraisal from a qualified appraiser and submit a special IRS form with the tax return on which the deduction is claimed.

 An outright gift.
 This allows you to benefit our work today and receive a federal income tax charitable deduction when you itemize.

 A gift in your will or living trust.
-You can leave a legacy at St. Joseph's College by donating property to us through your will or living trust.
+You can leave a legacy at St. Joseph's University by donating property to us through your will or living trust.

 A bargain sale.
 You can sell us your property for less than the fair market value of the item.
 For example, if you sell us an antique for $25,000 that is worth $50,000, you will receive a federal income tax charitable deduction of $25,000 plus the payment from us of $25,000.

 A memorial or tribute gift.
-If you have a friend or family member whose life has been touched by SJC, consider making a gift to us in his or her name.
+If you have a friend or family member whose life has been touched by St. Joseph's, consider making a gift to us in his or her name.

 An endowed gift.
-Create an endowment or contribute to one that is already established to ensure that your support of SJC will last forever.
+Create an endowment or contribute to one that is already established to ensure that your support of St. Joseph's will last forever.